One month in for the year! How are you doing with the financial goals you made for 2023?

 The goal of Frugal February is NOT to feel deprived,

-but rather find creative ways to get through the month without unnecessary spending.
+but rather to find creative ways to get through the month without unnecessary spending.

 The goal is to be extremely intentional with our money,

-so we can put more towards our financial goals.
+so we can put more toward our financial goals.

 8 Action Steps for a Frugal February:

 1 – Write a budget/spending plan for February.

 In order to succeed with your money, you must spend time on your money–and that means writing a plan for your spending.
 I’m a big fan of Zero Based Budgeting.
 If you’re new to writing a budget, read: How to Start a Budget (and be successful at it!)